poojan/symbiosis.js/README.md

 * Awesome

 ----------------------
-Preliminary readme(!) to give an overall impression of how the API will look in the future.
+Preliminary readme(!) to serve as an arcitechture and design proposal, and to give an overall impression of how the API will look in the future.
-It will eventually be open-source, but should be in alpha before it is set to public.
-Private discussion regarding this project is to be found here: https://sockless.slack.com/messages/orm/
+Private discussion regarding this project is to be found here: https://sockless.slack.com/messages/orm/ send me (kenneth.lynne@gmail.com) a request if yo uwant to take part in the discussion
 ----------------------

 # Table of contents